St. Paul's Episcopal Church (Put-in-Bay, Ohio): Reformed period

 From 1869 to 1889 the parish was led by independent ministers.

-In the years following the Civil War there arose disagreement over the wording and understanding of the Baptismal Service, leading to the formation of "The Reformed Episcopal Church" in 1873 by Bishop George David Cummins.
+In the years following the Civil War there arose disagreement over the wording and understanding of the Baptismal Service, leading to the formation of the Reformed Episcopal Church in 1873 by Bishop George David Cummins.
 Evangelical Episcopalians disturbed by High Church Tractarianism formed their own voluntary societies and continued to work in interdenominational agencies.
 One of the active supporters of the creation of the Reformed Episcopal Church was St. Paul's rector, the Rev S. R. Weldon.

-During the winter of 1868-69, Ohio Bishop Charles P. MaIlvaine wrote to the rector with instructions about the form of worship he should have and the venture he should wear, based on a letter from a fall visitor describing Weldon's inconsistencies with Episcopal practices.
+During the winter of 1868-69, Ohio Bishop Charles P. McIlvaine wrote to the rector with instructions about the form of worship he should have and the vesture he should wear, based on a letter from a fall visitor describing Weldon's inconsistencies with Episcopal practices.
 The following spring, Weldon chose to leave the Episcopal church instead of following the Bishop's guidance.
-Prominent member Jay Cooke neither encouraged nor discouraged this, and on 20 June 1869, the church members voted to withdraw from the Episcopal Church and form themselves as a Congregational Church, but continued to worship using the Episcopal Book of Common Prayer.
+Prominent member Jay Cooke neither encouraged nor discouraged this, and on June 20, 1869, the church members voted to withdraw from the Episcopal Church and form themselves as a Congregational Church, but continued to worship using the Episcopal Book of Common Prayer.
 They affiliated with the Reformed Episcopal Church in 1875.

 The church returned to the Protestant Episcopal Church in 1912, at the same time Perry's Victory and International Peace Memorial was built.
-On Oct 25, 1912 the Episcopal Bishop's visitation marking the return, although the documents formalizing the affiliation were not signed until 1914.
+On October 25, 1912 the Episcopal Bishop's visitation marking the return, although the documents formalizing the affiliation were not signed until 1914.